pratikm17/Building-a-Smart-House-real-time-data-Pipeline-Project/README.md

 # Building a Smart House Real-time Data pipeline project

 In this project, we use data and technology to improve urban infrastructure and services.
-By collecting and analyzing data on things like traffic, emergencies, weather information, and other statistical information, we aim to enhance urban livin
+By collecting and analyzing data on IOT Devices like  vehicle information, voice commands information, camera information, Environmental information, and other statistical information.

 ![System Architecture](Architecture.png)

 ## This project leverages a powerful stack of technologies:

-- Apache Kafka: Kafka is used as a messaging system to facilitate real-time data streaming and communication between different components of a smart city system.
+- Apache Kafka: Kafka is used as a messaging system to facilitate real-time data streaming and communication between different components of a smart House system.
 - Apache Spark: Spark is used for real-time stream processing and data ingested from Kafka topics. .
 - Amazon S3: Scalably stores raw Smart city data.
 - AWS Glue: Catalogs and transforms data using pre-built and custom ETL jobs.